frc868/houndutil/README.md

 [![CI](https://github.com/frc868/houndutil/actions/workflows/main.yml/badge.svg)](https://github.com/frc868/houndutil/actions/workflows/main.yml)

 A utility library for TechHOUNDS.
-Includes houndlog.
+Includes houndlog, houndauto, and houndlib.

 ## How to add this to other projects